Westcott CoursesPublisher of Omega MathTM Courses

 Every booklet included many examples with clearly written explanations to goes along with each type of problem.
 The lessons started out with the easiest example and then moved to the more advanced problems.
 At each topic level, there were problems for the students to work out.
 After the students worked out a problem on their own, the concept was cemented into long term memory.

 These booklets were used for the basis of the first online math courses in 1996.
 Even though there are thousands of students using the online curriculum, Westcott Courses gets very few questions today.
 Many adults and youths have benefited from the online courses, and have been able to advance in school and move toward their goals.

 About the Founder of Omega Math and Westcott Courses

 Nancy Davis started out at a Community College where she earned an Associates of Science in Mathematics and Science.
 She received her Bachelors degree in Mathematics, and then continued on to earn her graduate degree in Pure Mathematics and a second in Teaching Mathematics.

 Ms. Davis has been an instructor of Mathematics and Computer Science since 1989.
 She has taught at Community Colleges as well as at the University level.
 Her range of Math instruction is Basic Math, all levels of Algebra, Calculus, Finite Mathematics and Computer Science.
-Each year Ms. Davis has excellent evaluations from students and faculty alike.
+Each year, Ms. Davis has excellent evaluations from students and faculty alike.
 Students often comment on how delighted they are with her unique teaching methods, and claim they understand math for the first time in their lives.
 Many students suggested that she write a textbook, so these comments prompted Ms. Davis to start writing the booklets for her students.
-In 1996, the university that she worked at the time asked her to write an online math course, and that lead to other colleges asking for other courses.
+In 1996, the university that she worked for at the time asked her to write an online math course, and that lead to other colleges asking for other courses.
 To date, Ms. Davis has written nine mathematics courses.

 Ms. Davis is now retired from a California State University and is the director of Westcott Courses and Omega Math.